DataDog/dd-sdk-flutter/packages/datadog_session_replay/README.md

 );
 ```

+### Manual start and stop

+By default, tree capture begins as soon as Session Replay initializes.
+To defer capture until you are ready, set `startRecordingImmediately: false` on `DatadogSessionReplayConfiguration`, then call `DatadogSessionReplay.instance!.startRecording()` and `DatadogSessionReplay.instance!.stopRecording()` to toggle the Dart-side capture timer.
+The background processor isolate stays running while capture is stopped.

 Last, add a SessionReplayCapture widget to the root of your Widget tree, above your MaterialApp or similar application widget:

 ```dart